8th March 2019

 Sam Bleakley: what surfing means to me

-Sam Bleakley is a multiple-award-winning British surfer, travel writer and video presenter, and one of the ambassadors for the The Wave.
-He met up with us to talk about getting a start in surfing, mindfulness, and the wonders of wetsuits.
+Sam Bleakley is an award-winning British surfer, travel writer and video presenter, and one of our ambassadors for The Wave.
+He met up with us to talk about getting started in surfing, mindfulness, and the wonders of wetsuits.
 Here's our surfer interview.

 What do you most love about surfing?

 The sea, and just being in the water, was the biggest draw for me.
 I love the movement of the water, and that liquid environment that feels so impressive, alluring and changeable.
 Surfing allows you to make the sea safe; by getting into surfing, you start to develop a comfort within what is a potentially dangerous environment.
 That appealed to me when I was small, and gradually the sea became somewhere I felt comfortable.